-To set the mapping status of the Vital Input when in the Auxiliary Vital Output Mapping Program Mode, press the \mathbf{CHAN} pushbutton once.
-The center character will flash indicating the current setting and the sixth bargraph segment from the left will show the corresponding Vital Input mapping.
-Use the \blacktriangle (UP) or \blacktriangledown (DOWN) pushbutton to change the setting to the desired configuration.
-The two combinations of display characters and bargraph display are shown below.
+To set the mapping status of the Vital Inputs when in the Auxiliary Vital Output Mapping Program Mode, press the CHAN pushbutton once.
+The center character and a loop symbol will flash indicating the current setting and the center four bargraph segments will show the corresponding Vital Inputs mapping.
+Use the ▲ (UP) or ▼ (DOWN) pushbutton to change the setting to the desired configuration.
+Use the FUNC pushbutton to advance to the next Auxiliary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
+The various combinations of display characters and bargraph display are shown below.

-When in Normal Mode, repeatedly press the FUNC pushbutton to enter Program Mode and toggle through the setup parameters until the display screen shows the bargraph and three of the seven segment display characters.
-The left character will flash indicating the current setting and the four leftmost bargraph segments will show the corresponding Vital Input mapping.
+When in Normal Mode, repeatedly press the FUNC pushbutton to enter Program Mode and toggle through the setup parameters until the display screen shows the bargraph and three of the seven-segment display characters.
+The left character and a loop symbol will flash indicating the current setting and the four leftmost bargraph segments will show the corresponding Loop Status Input mapping.
 Press the CHAN pushbutton once.
-The center character will flash indicating the current setting and the sixth bargraph segment from the left will show the corresponding Vital Input mapping.
-Use the \triangle (UP) or \blacktriangledown (DOWN) pushbutton to change the setting to the desired configuration.
-The two combinations of display characters and bargraph display are shown below.
+The center character and a loop symbol will flash indicating the current setting and the center four bargraph segments will show the corresponding Vital Inputs mapping.
+Use the $\blacktriangle$ (UP) or $\blacktriangledown$ (DOWN) pushbutton to change the setting to the desired configuration.
+Use the FUNC pushbutton to advance to the next Auxiliary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
+The various combinations of display characters and bargraph display are shown below.

 To set the mapping status of the Health Status Inputs when in the Auxiliary Vital Output Mapping Program Mode, press the CHAN pushbutton once again.
-The right character will flash indicating the current setting and the four rightmost bargraph segments will show the corresponding Health Status Input mapping.
-Use the \triangle (UP) or \blacktriangledown (DOWN) pushbutton to change the setting to the desired configuration.
-The various combinations of display characters and bargraph display are shown below.
+The right character and a loop symbol will flash indicating the current setting and the four rightmost bargraph segments will show the corresponding Health Status Input mapping.
+Use the $\blacktriangle$ (UP) or $\blacktriangledown$ (DOWN) pushbutton to change the setting to the desired configuration.
+Use the FUNC pushbutton to advance to the next Auxiliary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
+The various combinations of display characters and bargraph display are shown below

-When in Normal Mode, repeatedly press the FUNC pushbutton to enter Program Mode and toggle through the setup parameters until the display screen shows the bargraph and three of the seven segment display characters.
-The left character will flash indicating the current setting and the four leftmost bargraph segments will show the corresponding Vital Input mapping.
+When in Normal Mode, repeatedly press the FUNC pushbutton to enter Program Mode and toggle through the setup parameters until the display screen shows the bargraph and three of the seven-segment display characters.
+The left character and a loop symbol will flash indicating the current setting and the four leftmost bargraph segments will show the corresponding Vital Input mapping.
 Press the CHAN pushbutton twice.
-The right character will flash indicating the current setting and the four rightmost bargraph segments will show the corresponding Health Status Input mapping.
-Use the \triangle (UP) or ∇ (DOWN) pushbutton to change the setting to the desired configuration.
+The right character and a loop symbol will flash indicating the current setting and the four rightmost bargraph segments will show the corresponding Health Status Input mapping.
+Use the $\triangle$ (UP) or $\bigvee$ (DOWN) pushbutton to change the setting to the desired configuration.
+Use the FUNC pushbutton to advance to the next Auxiliary Vital Output (indicated by a flashing numbered loop symbol at the bottom of the LCD screen).
 The various combinations of display characters and bargraph display are shown below.